 Craving something new?
 We've got you covered.

-Whether you are just in need of a change, looking for your new neighborhood spot, or want to stay ahead of the curve when it comes to the next big restaurant trend, the city is always delivering with new food destinations.
+Whether you're bored with all your favorite dining spots, looking for a new neighborhood standby, or plotting to stay ahead of the curve when it comes to the next big dining trend, the city is always delivering with new restaurants.

-Here's a look at some recent openings that offer a little variety for your dining life.
+Here's a look at some recent openings that will mix up your diet and expand your palate.

 THE CHEAP(ER) EATS